Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Introduction

 We refer to the class of supersymmetric $U(1)'$ models with three additional MSSM singlet fields as the secluded $U(1)'$ model \cite{Erler:2002pr,Chiang:2008ud,Demir:2010is,Frank:2012ne}.
+Even though we allow the additional $U(1)^{\prime}$ symmetry can be broken at scale of order multi-TeV ($\mathcal{O}(10)$ TeV), we assume $U(1)-$ extended MSSM emerges at $M_{{\rm GUT}}$ resulting from the breaking of a larger gauge symmetry such as $E_{6}$.
+We perform random scans by imposing boundary conditions on the GUT scale parameters at $M_{{\rm GUT}}$, which is spanned by the universal soft supersymmetry breaking (SSB) mass terms for the supersymmetric scalars and gauginos.
+Note that the SSB masses of the Higgs fields are calculated by minimizing the superpotential, and in general, it implies non-universal SSB masses for the MSSM Higgs fields.
+Since the breaking scale of $U(1)^{\prime}$ is unknown, the set of the free parameters in secluded $U(1)^{\prime}$ model involves VEVs of the MSSM singlet scalar fields.
 The rest of the paper is organized as follows: We first briefly review the secluded $U(1)'$ models in Section \ref{sec:model} with its superpotential, particle content, non-trivial $U(1)'$ charges of the fields and anomaly cancellations as well as the field content and the physical mass states.
 After we describe the scanning procedure and summarize the relevant experimental constraints in Section \ref{sec:scan}, we present and discuss the LHC and dark matter implications of the model in Section \ref{sec:results}.
 Finally, we conclude our findings in Section \ref{sec:conc}.